DasIstTomas/Praktika_App/README.md

 3. **Install Appium:**
    - Install Appium Server from the [official website](https://appium.io/).
    - Start the Appium Server.
+(Please notice that ip and port can be different as its defined in the Settings class)

 4. **Set Up an Android Emulator:**
    - Open Android Studio and navigate to the AVD Manager.